Selamdaw/Data_analyst_portfolio/README.md

 **Query 1: Demographic Analysis - Average Workout Duration and Calories Burned by Gender** <br>
 - Used SQL to group by demographic categories to analyze workout habits.
 This query helped to observe any patterns in workout duration and calories burned by gender.
 Looking at Query1_demographics_table.csv, this query calculated the average session_duration and calories_burned for each gender.
 This helped to identify any differences in workout habits between males and females.
 Similar to the pivot table but using sql instead. <br>
 **Query 2: Exercise Intensity by Experience Level** <br>
 - This query helped uncover trends in how more experienced members differ in workout intensity.
 It grouped data by experience_level (e.g., 1, 2, 3) and calculates the average heart_rate and calories_burned for each level.
-As shown in helps to see if more experienced members tend to work out with higher intensity (higher heart rate) and burn more calories.
+As shown in Query2_experience_level.csv it helped to see if more experienced members tend to work out with higher intensity (higher heart rate) and burn more calories. <br>
+**